 During this class, students will apply neuropsychological principles and assessment procedures to neuropsychological report writing.
 The content builds on students' understanding of the structure and function of the central nervous system and the neural mechanisms underlying human behavior, as well as, their assessment and diagnostic skills.
 This will be achieved through the review and discussion of the literature and clinical cases.
-Prerequisite: Full Time Status in the School Psychology Program or permission of School Psychology Program Director.
+Prerequisite: Full time enrollment in the School Psychology Program, concurrent with full-time Clinical School-based Internship or permission of School Psychology Program Director.